Chapter 4 : The Healer

 “Heaven’s no!”
 Kireonna exclaimed.
 “What on earth would give you that impression?”

 Kireonna looked up at her daughter.
-“You would ask me to turn my back on my clan?”
+“You would ask me to turn my back on my own clan?”

 “What is that Saleena?”
 Kireonna asked, snapping her attention back onto her.

-“Lucius Malfoy’s son?”
+“You mean Lucius Malfoy’s son?”

-“Well of coarse you do!” her mother said sarcastically.
+“Well of coarse you do,” her mother said sarcastically.
 “That’s how Lucius Malfoy always operates.
-He uses his money to control the world!”
+He uses his money to control the world.”

-“Lucius Malfoy does not control me Mother!”
-Saleena glared at her and, for one tense moment, Kireonna glared back.
-“I have to go,” Saleena said, getting up from her desk.
-“I need to take this call.”
+“Lucius Malfoy does not control me Mother,” Saleena glared at her and, for one tense moment, Kireonna glared right back.
+Saleena abrupt got u[ from her desk.
+“As much as I've enjoyed this conversation, I really do need to get going.
+I have got to take this call.”

-“Nope.
-If our people are seriously considering joining up with Voldemort after all he has already done, then I want nothing to do with them.
-Not now, not ever!”
+“Nope,” she answered truthfully.
+“If our people are seriously considering joining up with Voldemort, after all that he has already done, then I want nothing to do with them.
+Not now, not ever.”